mrlem/place-time/README.md

 ## Features

 - simple: no hassle, it just works
-- privacy-safe: keep control of your data: it doesn't get sent to server
+- privacy-safe: keep control of your data - it doesn't get sent to any server (aside from google's usual data collection)

 Enjoy!